 4. It protects from amniotic fluid

 Amniotic fluid can cause your baby’s skin to become chapped and wrinkled.
 Vernix covers your baby’s skin and acts like a protective jacket against the acidic qualities of the amniotic fluid in utero.

 5. It helps your baby’s skin adapt to the outside word

 After being in the cosy confines of your uterus, the outside environment can be harsh on a newborn, as well as stressful.
 Vernix protects against the elements of the outside world and even contains the antioxidant Vitamin E, which helps reduce baby’s stress levels.

 It’s a big journey from your womb to the outside world, and vernix helps move things along.
 The creamy, slippery substance acts as a natural lubricant, helping your baby move more smoothly through the birth canal.

-There’s a benefit here for you too: vernix also offers your vagina protection, which is open and exposed during the birth process.
-The nutrients and antibacterial properties of vernix offer your downstairs the same protection from germs as it does for your baby.
+There’s a benefit here for you, too: vernix also offers your vagina protection, which is open and exposed during the birth process.
+The nutrients and antibacterial properties of vernix offer you the same protection from germs as it does for your baby.